Vultr for PageMotor

 character-set-server = utf8mb4.
 Without this, emojis corrupt silently. - UFW before anything else.
 A new server gets scanned within minutes.
 Close the doors first.

-- ed25519 SSH keys, password auth off.
-Once keys are working, set
+jail.localnothing is banning anyone. - ed25519 SSH keys, then harden login.
+Once keys work, set

 php -m | grep -i opcache.
 3 to 5 times the page speed for free.